 Building 9995: Building 9995 is used as an analytical laboratory to assay nuclear components.
-The building allowed Y-12 to move into the forefront of the Nuclear Weapons Complex plant in the analytical chemistry field during the years following 1952.
+The activities conducted in this building allowed Y-12 to move into the forefront of the Nuclear Weapons Complex plant in the analytical chemistry field during the years following 1952.